 - How To Add And Delete WordPress Categories

 - How To Launch To Search Engines & Ping Settings

 - Additional FTP training videos (how to connect securely to your server, how to resume interrupted file transfers, exporting and importing Filezilla settings, how to view hidden files, etc.)

-Did you enjoy this post?
-Please feel free to share this article using the social buttons below.
+Did you find this tutorial useful?
+If so, please share this article with other WordPress users using the share buttons below.